 Third stimulus check: Here's what could delay or lower your payment

-The third stimulus check is already hitting some bank accounts, just one day after President Joe Biden signed the American Rescue Act into law.
+The third stimulus check is already hitting some bank accounts, just days after President Joe Biden signed the American Rescue Act into law.
 But while some households will see the funds within the next few days, others may be in for a longer wait.

 It's most likely that people who have filed their 2020 or 2019 tax returns and have a bank account on file with the tax agency will quickly receive their stimulus checks through direct deposit, based on the prior payment rollouts.
 That's because the IRS prioritizes getting the stimulus money out quickly to those that it knows it can reach — and it's a massive effort, given that the tax agency has $422 billion in funds to distribute to more than 100 million taxpayers.